MDHayden/mineSweeperGame/README.md

 *********************************************************************************************************************************************
 HOW TO USE
 <br /> mineSweeperGame is just like ever minesweeper game : you have to discover all the boxes without touching a bomb.
+- First choose your difficuly level (this will change the number of mines in the game)
 - Use right clic tu put a flag if you think there is a bomb (you can undo the flag with right clic)
 - Use left clic to discover a box
 - If you're unlucky, you will discover a bomb and lose the game ;)